mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A   B   C   D
 ~~~~~

-If the second participant (B) subsequently generates an update based on a
+If the second participant (B) subsequently generates an Commit based on a
 secret X, then the sender would generate the following sequence of
 path secrets and node secrets: